 Constructing a System of Repairability

 We propose a conceptual framework for considering the so-called System of Repairability, which delineates the temporal dimensions of repair and clarifies the decision-points, stakeholders, and necessary conditions that facilitate a product repair outcome.
 Integrating insights and findings from the analysis of temporal dimensions of repair barriers and motivations from Table 1, three important elements of the System of Repairability are identified (Figure 2): 1) Timing of and motivation for repair (the event); 2) The conditions and actions taken (the response); and 3) Who has the ability to influence and control the options that are available (locus of control).
 Each of these three elements has a temporal dimension to it, demonstrated by the literature findings presented in Table 1.
 The following sections explore these three elements that inform the System of Repairability in greater detail.
+It is important to note that this framework is largely informed by the repair literature focused on, and derived from industrialized economies.

 -- Insert Figure 2 –